●ESTABLISHING SIGNAL...

 Many systems remain in continuous field operation.
 The SIGNAL NODE mesh — first deployed in 1985 — has not been switched off since.

 Selected from the Northster catalogue.
 Hardware, terminals, and signal infrastructure.
-Full catalogue contains seven indexed systems.
+Full catalogue contains 7 indexed systems.

 Editorial Terminal